arpitdurge37/arpitdurge37/README.md

 ---
 <p align="center">
-“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+  <em>“Code is like humor.
+When you have to explain it, it’s bad.” – Cory House</em>
 </p>